 Engineering for Health

-Welcome to the web page of the Institute of Biomedical Engineering (IBT) at Karlsruhe Institute of Technology (KIT).
-For more than 50 years we have been active in research and teaching in the field of biomedical engineering.
+Welcome to the Institute of Biomedical Engineering (IBT) at Karlsruhe Institute of Technology (KIT).
+For more than 60 years we have been active in research and teaching in the field of biomedical engineering.

 In interdisciplinary projects together with medical doctors and medical industry, we investigate new technical systems that help to diagnose diseases earlier and more accurately as well as systems that make therapies more successful.